intel/llvm/sycl/doc/design/KernelProgramCache.md

 - Employ the same built object for multiple devices of the same ISA, capabilities and so on. *NOTE:* It's not really known if it's possible to check if two distinct devices are *exactly* the same.
-Probably this should be an improvement request for plugins.
+Probably this should be an improvement request for the UR adapters.
 By now it is assumed that two devices with the same device id <a name="what-is-did">2</a> are the same.
 - Improve testing: cover real use-cases.
 See currently covered cases [here](https://github.com/intel/llvm/blob/sycl/sycl/unittests/kernel-and-program/Cache.cpp).
 - Implement tool for exploring cache items (initially it is possible using OS